alchemiro/AI-Habarbar/README.md

 # AI-Habarbar

 HABARBAR
-this projct is dedicated for kinneret collage project contest, this is the contest managment and hopefully the birth place of the collage virtual assitent AI-Habarbar
+this projct is dedicated for kinneret college project contest, this is the contest management and hopefully the birthplace of the college virtual assitant AI-Habarbar